cmayor314/node-red-subflows-HMC5883L/README.md

 ## Included Files:

+All these subflows can be installed/used independently from each other.

 **confirmHardwareIdentity.json** - to confirm the correct device exists on the I2C bus

 **readConfigRegister.json** - Read the configuration register